 “It’ll help if you don’t let problems pile up; address every issue with a calm and honest conversation and be ready to compromise.”

-“Have you spoken to your RA about these difficulties?
-He/She might be able to help you figure out a solution.”
+"Have you spoken to your RA about these difficulties?
+They might be able to help you figure out a solution."

 “You should talk to your RA about how to switch roommates.”